 2017 NALCAB National Training

 NALCAB supports the professional and programmatic growth of its Network with a series of in-person and web-based trainings on topics ranging from leadership, policy, and communications to overviews of specific grant opportunities.
-Save the date for our national training event: Juntos Somos Más, this summer, June 12-15 in Dallas, TX.
-Be sure to check out the track descriptions below and register today!
+NALCAB’s national training event, Juntos Somos Más, will be held June 12-15th in Dallas, TX.
+Be sure to check out the track descriptions below and click above to view full event info including agenda and bios.

 The Equitable Neighborhood Development track is designed to assist trainees with identifying and influencing the impact of capital flow into communities.
 This course will contextualize how capital flows into and affects communities through analyzing real estate development patterns, catalytic investments, demographic and socioeconomic shifts, affordability, community engagement strategies, nonprofit sector capacity, economic development and public policies.
 The importance of local context necessitates proactive and community-driven solutions.
 Different and sometimes competing perspectives exist of what “equitable” development means.
 This training course seeks to help trainees find where different perspectives intersect, identify where decisions that affect a community are made, access to data and ensure that everyone can participate in the decision-making process.